StereoKit/StereoKit/docs/Pages/Reference/Sound.md

 sound.Play(Vec3.Zero);
 ```

-### Generating a sound
+### Generating a sound via generator
 Making a procedural sound is pretty straightforward!
 Here's
-an example of building a sound from two frequencies of sin
+an example of building a 500ms sound from two frequencies of
-wave.
+sin wave.
 ```csharp
 Sound genSound = Sound.Generate((t) =>
 {